zarthur/CSCC-Fundamentals-Android-Notes/week_12/readme.md

 }
 ```

-While *U* isn't as meaningful as *T*, the situation justifies its use.
+While *U* isn't as meaningful as *T*, the situation justifies its use in order
+to avoid confusion.

 ### Wildcards
 ### Generic Methods